BoundaryML/baml/README.md

 # BAML

+**BAML is a domain-specific-language to write and test LLM functions.**

 An LLM function is a prompt template with some defined input variables, and a specific output type like a class, enum, union, optional string, etc.

-**BAML is a configuration file format to write better and cleaner LLM functions.**

 With BAML you can write and test a complex LLM function in 1/10 of the time it takes to setup a python LLM testing environment.

 ## Try it out in the playground -- [PromptFiddle.com](https://promptfiddle.com)